Scroll to content

 Continue to embed Read, Write, Inc. (a DfE validated phonics programme) to secure stronger phonics teaching for all pupils.
 Include the purchase of RWI book bag books to support reading development at home.

-Phonics | Toolkit Strand | Education Endowment Foundation | EEF
+EEF: Phonics | Toolkit Strand | Education Endowment Foundation | EEF

 1